Traces and pours can even look like roadways.

 PCBs with a Single Mixed-Signal IC

 If you’ve designed audio circuits before you might be familiar with star grounds.
 When designing a PCB that has only one mixed-signal IC, a star ground can be a great solution.
-The star ground uses a single point as a reference instead of an entire plane.
+The star ground uses a single point as a reference instead of an entire plane layer.
 For converters, and some other mixed-signal chips, the manufacturer normally recommends that AGND and DGND pins be connected together outside of the chip, this connection can act as your star ground.
-If you’re using two separate ground planes with a single mixed-signal IC, you can also tie the two ground planes together at that point.
+If you’re using two separate ground planes with a single mixed-signal IC, you can also tie the two chassis ground planes together at that point.
 One complication with star grounds is that the connections to the star ground need to be as close to the same length as possible.
 If that configuration is not practical for your circuit, it’s better to use another ground type.

 PCBs with Multiple Mixed-Signal ICs

-If your PCB is using more than one mixed-signal IC, the star ground is not practical.
+If your Printed Circuit Board is using more than one mixed-signal IC, the star ground is not practical.
 This is because you would need to tie the AGND and DGND from each IC together right outside each IC case, all at the exact same point.
 Not even William Penn could plan that intersection.
 If you’re building a PCB that has multiple mixed-signal ICs on it, I recommend using a ground plane with gaps to separate return currents, or without gaps and very carefully checked return current paths.

 Mixed-signal system grounds require careful layout planning, as return paths need to be checked to reduce EMI and “crosstalk.”
 Layout planning is very difficult if everything looks the same.
 I recommend using your PCB design software to color code your components and nets so that you can visually separate AC and DC systems, or pins if you’re working with mixed-signal ICs.
-CircuitStudio has documentation showing how to change colors on your PCB.
+CircuitStudio has documentation showing how to change colors on your Printed Circuit Board.